idealparable/BibleQ/BibleIsAntiSlavery.md

 I won't worry about ANE slavery here, just to list the fullest idea of what can count as negative slavery, or closer to the fullest for not spending a ton of time on this.

-But all should read that (go to GM's place on the global weblike thingy, slash, q no slave, without spaces).
+But all should read [that (go to GM's place on the global weblike thingy, slash, q no slave, without spaces).](https://www.christian-thinktank.com/qnoslave.html){:target="_blank"}

 He does show that the norm in the region wasn't much like at least some of these features (so it wouldn't be weird that Israel's "ebed" and "amah" systems weren't either).
 I'll include a bit about that, some of his summaries, but not the extensive work he shows to back it up lest I just end up reproducing his entire article basically.

-(quote)· Motive: Slavery was motivated by the economic advantage of the elite.
+<blockquote>|(quote)· Motive: Slavery was motivated by the economic advantage of the elite.<br><br>

 So, [NS:ECA:4:1190] point this out: "New World slavery was a unique conjunction of features.
 Its use of slaves was strikingly specialized as unfree labor-producing commodities, such as cotton and sugar, for a world market." and Britannica: "By 1850 nearly two-thirds of the plantation slaves were engaged in the production of cotton...the South was totally transformed by the presences of slavery.
 Slavery generated profits comparable to those from other investments and was only ended as a consequence of the War Between the States." (s.v.
-"Slavery")
+"Slavery")<br><br>

 In the ANE (and OT), this was NOT the case.
-The dominant (statistically) motivation was economic relief of poverty (i.e., 'slavery' was initiated by the slave--NOT by the owner--and the primary uses were purely domestic (except in cases of State slavery, where individuals were used for building projects).(end quote)
+The dominant (statistically) motivation was economic relief of poverty (i.e., 'slavery' was initiated by the slave--NOT by the owner--and the primary uses were purely domestic (except in cases of State slavery, where individuals were used for building projects).(end quote)|</blockquote>

-(quote)· Entry: Slavery was overwhelmingly involuntary.
-Humans were captured by force and sold via slave-traders.
+<blockquote>|(quote)· Entry: Slavery was overwhelmingly involuntary.
+Humans were captured by force and sold via slave-traders.<br><br>

-This was true both for the Islamic slave trade and the European trade. [...]
+This was true both for the Islamic slave trade and the European trade. [...]<br><br>

 In the ANE (and especially the OT), the opposite was the case.
 This should be obvious from the MOTIVE aspect--these were choices by the impoverished to enter this dependency state, in return for economic security and protection.
-Some slavery contracts actually emphasized this voluntary aspect!(end quote)
+Some slavery contracts actually emphasized this voluntary aspect!(end quote)|</blockquote>

 The "[...]" is and will be my own ellipsis.
 Other uses of square brackets and/or ellipses are in GM's article like one below.
 If I have notes to add I'll instead end the quote or pause it, as I'm also doing after each feature.

-(quote)· Treatment : Slaves were frequently mistreated by modern standards, and punishments were extreme.
+<blockquote>|(quote)· Treatment : Slaves were frequently mistreated by modern standards, and punishments were extreme.<br><br>

-The images we have of the Old American South are filled with mistreatments, and we need no documentation of that here.
+The images we have of the Old American South are filled with mistreatments, and we need no documentation of that here.<br><br>

 The ANE, on the other hand, was much less severe, due largely to the differences in the attitudes of the 'master' to the 'slave'.
-Slavery in the ANE was much more an 'in-house' and 'in-family' thing, with closer emotional attachment.
+Slavery in the ANE was much more an 'in-house' and 'in-family' thing, with closer emotional attachment.<br><br>

-However, there were still some extreme punishments in the ANE, but the biblical witness is of a decidedly better environment for slaves than even the ANE.
+However, there were still some extreme punishments in the ANE, but the biblical witness is of a decidedly better environment for slaves than even the ANE.<br><br>

-Exodus 21, for example, is considered by many to be unparalleled in respect to humanitarianism toward slaves, and we shall return to this in detail below.
+Exodus 21, for example, is considered by many to be unparalleled in respect to humanitarianism toward slaves, and we shall return to this in detail below.<br><br>

 [Suffice it to mention here that Ex 21.21 restricts the treatment of the slave to be no more severe than what the community/elders could do with a regular, free citizen.
 This restriction on an owner should make one ponder what in the world the word 'property' might mean in such a context!
-But more on this in a minute…(end quote)
+But more on this in a minute…(end quote)|</blockquote>

-(quote)· Treatment : As a matter of course, slaves lived in radical separation from their owners and did not participate in many of the 'benefits' of the owners' fortunes.
+<blockquote>|(quote)· Treatment : As a matter of course, slaves lived in radical separation from their owners and did not participate in many of the 'benefits' of the owners' fortunes.<br><br>

 We have already noted that in New World slavery at least two-thirds of plantation slaves would have lived in barracks (field-slaves), and not in intimacy with owners (domestics), whereas in the ANE/OT, the vast majority of the slaves were domestics under the same roof.
-In the ANE/OT, we don’t have the 'gangs' of agricultural workers we will see later in Republican Rome and in the New World(end quote)
+In the ANE/OT, we don’t have the 'gangs' of agricultural workers we will see later in Republican Rome and in the New World(end quote)|</blockquote>

 GM says treatment twice as a bulletpoint, unsure if that's meant to be two separate features or elaborating.
 They're both left-aligned the same way as the other bulletpointed features.
 He might have copypasted the format and forgot to edit?

 The second could be called instead Habitation.

-(quote)· Legal Status : Slaves were considered 'property' in exclusion to their humanity.
+<blockquote>|(quote)· Legal Status : Slaves were considered 'property' in exclusion to their humanity.<br><br>

-That is, to fire a bullet into a slave was like firing a bullet into a pumpkin, not like firing a bullet into a human.
+That is, to fire a bullet into a slave was like firing a bullet into a pumpkin, not like firing a bullet into a human.<br><br>

 There were no legal or ethical demands upon owners' as to how they treated their 'property'.
-Other than with the occasional benevolent master, only economic value was a main deterrent to abusive treatment.
+Other than with the occasional benevolent master, only economic value was a main deterrent to abusive treatment.<br><br>

-Theoretically, some expressions of New World slavery had some protection from outright murder of a slave, but this was not very widely accepted:
+Theoretically, some expressions of New World slavery had some protection from outright murder of a slave, but this was not very widely accepted:<br><br>

 "In the American South, 10 codes prescribed forced sale to another owner or emancipation for maltreated slaves.
 Nevertheless, cases such as State v.
 Hoover (North Carolina, 1839) and State v.
 Jones (Alabama, 1843) were considered sensational because slave owners were punished for savagely 'correcting' their slaves to death."
-[Britannica] [...]
+[Britannica] [...]<br><br>

 Now, this restriction on an owner as to what he/she could do with their personal 'property' should make us wonder about how the word 'property' is being used there.
-And indeed, the definition of 'property'--in the context of slavery--gives Anthropologists pause:
+And indeed, the definition of 'property'--in the context of slavery--gives Anthropologists pause:<br><br>

 "The definition of slaves as property runs into conceptual as well as empirical problems.
-'Property' is a shorthand and abstract term for a bundle of very specific and relatively exclusive rights held by a person (or group) relative to a thing (or person).
+'Property' is a shorthand and abstract term for a bundle of very specific and relatively exclusive rights held by a person (or group) relative to a thing (or person).<br><br>

-To say that in any given society, something (say, a person) is 'property' has meaning only to the extent that the rights involved are specified and understood in the context of other rights prevalent in the society.
+To say that in any given society, something (say, a person) is 'property' has meaning only to the extent that the rights involved are specified and understood in the context of other rights prevalent in the society.<br><br>

-For example, in many precolonial African societies, the kin group had the right to sell equally its slave and nonslave members, it had equal control over the wealth acquired by either of them, it extracted (or failed to extract) as much labor from one as from the other, and the majority of slaves were quasi-relatives or actual relatives, and, if prosperous enough, could acquire slaves of their own.
+For example, in many precolonial African societies, the kin group had the right to sell equally its slave and nonslave members, it had equal control over the wealth acquired by either of them, it extracted (or failed to extract) as much labor from one as from the other, and the majority of slaves were quasi-relatives or actual relatives, and, if prosperous enough, could acquire slaves of their own.<br><br>

 Here, obviously, one must look at other features to find the difference between the slave and the 'free'."
 [NS:ECA:4:1191, s.v.
-"Slavery"] [...]
+"Slavery"] [...]<br><br>

 And this implied range of freedom/slavery can be seen all over the ANE.
-Buying and Selling, for example, can be the contractual terminology for child adoption:
+Buying and Selling, for example, can be the contractual terminology for child adoption:<br><br>

 "Older children were adopted by reimbursing their parents for the expenses of feeding and raising them.
 These transactions were recorded as if they were sales."
-[HI:DLAM:131]
+[HI:DLAM:131]<br><br>

-and slaves had very specific legal rights (can real 'chattel property' have such?):
+and slaves had very specific legal rights (can real 'chattel property' have such?):<br><br>

 "Slaves had certain legal rights: they could take part in business, borrow money, and buy their freedom."
-[HI:DLAM:118]
+[HI:DLAM:118]<br><br>

-"Guterbock refers to 'slaves in the strict sense,' apparently referring to chattel slaves such as those of classical antiquity.
+"Guterbock refers to 'slaves in the strict sense,' apparently referring to chattel slaves such as those of classical antiquity.<br><br>

-This characterization may have been valid for house slaves whose master could treat them as he wished when they were at fault, but it is less suitable when they were capable of owning property and could pay betrothal money or fines.
+This characterization may have been valid for house slaves whose master could treat them as he wished when they were at fault, but it is less suitable when they were capable of owning property and could pay betrothal money or fines.<br><br>

-The meaning 'servant' seems more appropriate, or perhaps the designation 'semi-free'.
+The meaning 'servant' seems more appropriate, or perhaps the designation 'semi-free'.<br><br>

 It comprises every person who is subject to orders or dependent on another but nonetheless has a certain independence within his own sphere of active."
-[HI:HANEL:1632]
+[HI:HANEL:1632]<br><br>

 "However, the idea of a slave as exclusively the object of rights and as a person outside regular society was apparently alien to the laws of the ANE."
 [REF:ABD, s.v.
-"Slavery, Ancient Near East"]
+"Slavery, Ancient Near East"]<br><br>

 One other important distinction has to do with how 'comprehensive' or exclusive was the 'property' aspect.
 In other words, to what extent was a slave only property, and not also, a human, a family member, a contracting agent.
-In the ANE at least, slavery was generally a mixture of these aspects--they were not ONLY property per se [HI:HANEL:1.40]: [...]
+In the ANE at least, slavery was generally a mixture of these aspects--they were not ONLY property per se [HI:HANEL:1.40]: [...]<br><br>

-A less dramatic illustration of this might be in a modern acquisition of one business by another business.
+A less dramatic illustration of this might be in a modern acquisition of one business by another business.<br><br>

-I the employee--a 'bundle' of all my workplace obligations, the contract under which I work, the values I am supposed to uphold, the relationships I have with co-workers at the office, my skills, my organizational knowledge, and my career path in the firm--is 'sold' to other owning group (e.g., competitor, private investor, Wall Street, etc).
+I the employee--a 'bundle' of all my workplace obligations, the contract under which I work, the values I am supposed to uphold, the relationships I have with co-workers at the office, my skills, my organizational knowledge, and my career path in the firm--is 'sold' to other owning group (e.g., competitor, private investor, Wall Street, etc).<br><br>

-There is, in this case, a 'property' aspect to my life-at-the-office.
+There is, in this case, a 'property' aspect to my life-at-the-office.<br><br>

-This does not mean, of course, that my family status as a dad is changed, or that I cannot vote in my country.
+This does not mean, of course, that my family status as a dad is changed, or that I cannot vote in my country.<br><br>

-My role and/or identity as a worker could thus be 'sold', 'transferred', and even 'inherited' (e.g., if the firm was privately owned, and the owner died with a successor).
+My role and/or identity as a worker could thus be 'sold', 'transferred', and even 'inherited' (e.g., if the firm was privately owned, and the owner died with a successor).<br><br>

-Our legal system recognizes this in many, many contracts under the heading "Successors and Assigns".
+Our legal system recognizes this in many, many contracts under the heading "Successors and Assigns".<br><br>

-But wherever I went, the state would still see me as a human, and prevent--as in the ANE-- my 'owner' from killing me.(end quote)
+But wherever I went, the state would still see me as a human, and prevent--as in the ANE-- my 'owner' from killing me.(end quote)|</blockquote>

 I quoted a lot of that, some crucial points there, especially near the end, starting with "A less dramatic", which I have split to several paragraphs but was all GM's last paragraph in that section.